-Are there moments in life when you've been ill, when you wanted a little support, a little concern from someone outside your family circle?
-Are there moments when you've faced challenges and wished you could talk with another adult, someone who is not your son or daughter, someone who is not your parent?
-Perhaps there are times when you just want to open your heart when faced with a life transition such as diagnosis of breast cancer, or an illness of a young child, or a death in the family.
+Are you or is someone you know ill and in need of community support?
+Would you like to speak with another adult, someone who is not your son or daughter, someone who is not your parent?
+Perhaps you just want to open your heart because you are faced with a life transition such as a diagnosis of breast cancer or the illness of a young child, or a death in the family.

-They serve in our program, offering support to Temple members facing difficult life challenges.
-Chaverim are trained to listen and offer support a few hours a month.
-Chaverim come with warmth and enthusiasm.
-They understand and maintain confidentiality.
-Over 30 volunteers have been professionally trained to serve as Chaverim.
+So far, over 30 volunteers have been professionally trained to serve as Chaverim and commit to being available a few hours a month.
 We also provide continuing education, with full continuing education credit.
 If you would like to become a Chaver or learn more about the Caring Community program, please contact Phil Wallace at (424) 208-8932.

-See and hear Jan Burns and Patty Stein speak about volunteering.
+See and hear Jan Burns and Patti Stein speak about volunteering.